-In certain circumstances, the Vice President for Student Success or a designee, may impose a college or residence-hall suspension prior to the hearing before a hearing committee, within a reasonable period of time.
+In certain circumstances, the Vice President for Student Success or a designee, may impose a college or residencehall suspension prior to the hearing before a hearing committee, within a reasonable period of time.

-Interim suspension may be imposed only to ensure the safety and well-being of members of the college community or preservation of college property; this includes such actions as; threatening or inflicting bodily harm on oneself or others; inflicting serious emotional or mental distress or fear on oneself or others; creating a substantial disruption of normal campus functions, including campus instruction; presenting a threat to the stability and continuance of any normal college function; being arrested on misdemeanor or felony charges; hindering or impeding the progress of any academic; nonacademic, or activities group on campus.
+Interim suspension may be imposed to ensure the safety and well-being of members of the college community or preservation of college property.
+This includes such actions as; threatening or inflicting bodily harm on oneself or others; inflicting serious emotional or mental distress or fear on oneself or others; creating a substantial disruption of normal campus functions, including campus instruction; presenting a threat to the stability and continuance of any normal college function; being arrested on misdemeanor or felony charges; hindering or impeding the progress of any academic; non-academic, or activities group on campus.

-During the interim suspension, students may be denied access to the residence halls and/or to the campus (including classes) and/or all other college activities or privileges for which the student might otherwise be eligible, as the Vise President or designee may determine to be appropriate.

-Other than college expulsion, disciplinary sanctions shall not be made part of the student's permanent academic record, but shall become part of the student's confidential record.
-Upon graduation, the student's confidential record may be expunged of disciplinary actions other than residence-hall eviction, college suspension or college expulsion, upon application to the Office of the Vice President for Student Success.
-Cases involving the imposition of sanctions other then residence-hall expulsion, college suspension or college expulsion, shall be expunged from the student's confidential record three years after final disposition of the case.
+During the interim suspension, students may be denied access to the residence halls and/or to the campus (including classes) and/or all other college activities or privileges for which the student might otherwise be eligible, as the Student Conduct Official may determine to be appropriate.
+Upon graduation, the student's disciplinary record may be expunged of disciplinary actions other than residence-hall eviction, college suspension or college expulsion, upon application to the Office of the Vice President for Student Success.
+Cases involving the imposition of sanctions other than residence-hall expulsion, college suspension or college expulsion, shall be expunged from the student's confidential record three years after final disposition of the case.